simon04/devdocs/README.md

+:warning: Since March 2020, this project is unmaintained and is looking for a team of maintainers, see https://gitter.im/FreeCodeCamp/DevDocs for details.

 # [DevDocs](https://devdocs.io) — API Documentation Browser [![Build Status](https://travis-ci.org/freeCodeCamp/devdocs.svg?branch=master)](https://travis-ci.org/freeCodeCamp/devdocs)

 DevDocs combines multiple developer documentations in a clean and organized web UI with instant search, offline support, mobile version, dark theme, keyboard shortcuts, and more.